Energy Landscape Design Principle for Optimal Energy Harnessing by Catalytic Molecular Machines

-The focus of this letter is to obtain the optimal design principle of catalysts to invert the spontaneous direction of a chemical reaction under temperature oscillations.
-In specific, consider a chemical reaction whose forward direction is always spontaneous for a continuous range of stationary temperatures.
-We seek a catalyst to pump the reaction backward when the environmental temperature periodically oscillates within this range.
-In this case, the catalyst, with a non-trivial energy landscape, harnesses environmental energy and uses it to convert low free energy molecules to high free energy molecules.
-Although counter-intuitive, this effect is similar to the Parrondo's Paradox \cite{harmer1999losing}, which states that a gambler can win a game by periodically switching between two losing strategies.
+Consider a catalyst and a chemical reaction whose forward direction is always spontaneous for a continuous range of stationary temperatures.
+If temperature oscillates within the range, can the catalyst drive the reaction backward?
+If yes, the catalyst harnesses environmental energy to convert low free energy products to high free energy reactants.
+Although counter-intuitive, this effect is similar to the Parrondo's Paradox \cite{harmer1999losing}, where a gambler can win a game by periodically switching between two losing strategies.

-This letter derives a universal cost function in terms of the catalyst's energy landscape for optimizing the strength of chemical reaction inversion.
-This universal optimal design principle (Eq.~\ref{eq:CCC}) is simply related to the activation energies in the catalytic cycle.
-Thus, this theory is directly applicable for the experimental selection of catalysts or the modification of catalytic reaction pathways.
+This letter derives a universal objective function to find catalyst's energy landscape that can maximally drive the reaction against its spontaneous direction.
+The objective function (Eq.~\ref{eq:CCC}) is simply related only to the activation energies in the catalytic cycle, shown as $\alpha_{ij}$ in Fig.~\ref{Fig:Markov}.
+Thus, this theory is directly applicable to experimental selections of catalysts or designing catalytic reaction pathways to achieve energy harvesting.

-Let us consider a general Markov model of the kinetics of catalysis sketched in Fig.~\ref{Fig:Markov}, as a single-loop catalytic pathway consisting of N states.
-By completing a cycle, the reactant is converted into the product (e.g., A to B), and the catalyst goes back to its initial state.
-There are $2N$ transitions on the cycle between adjacent states $i$ and $j$, and each transition follows the Arrhenius law,
+Consider a general Markov model of the cyclic kinetics of catalysis sketched in Fig.~\ref{Fig:Markov}, as a single-loop catalytic pathway consisting of N states.
+By completing a cycle, the reactant A is converted into product B, and the catalyst returns to its initial state.
+There are $2N$ transitions on the $N$-state cycle between adjacent states whose rates follow the Arrhenius law,

-for the transition from $j$ to $i$.
-Here $\beta$ is the inverse temperature and $\alpha_{ij}$ is the activation energy of the transition from $j$ to $i$ .
-The temperature independent prefactor $r_{ij,0}$, can be proportional to the concentration of external molecule (A or B) if an external molecule is absorbed in the transition.
-Throughout this paper, we assume that the chemical bath is infinitely large so the catalysts do not change the concentration.
+for state $j$ to $i$.
+Here $\beta$ is the inverse temperature, and $\alpha_{ij}$ is the activation energy of the transition from $j$ to $i$ (see Fig.~\ref{Fig:Markov}).
+The temperature-independent prefactor, $r_{ij,0}$, can be proportional to the concentration of external molecule (A or B) if an external molecule is absorbed in the transition.

 The dynamics of the catalysis can be described by the master equation